Extensions in Jacobian algebras via punctured skein relations: Cluster algebras from surfaces and skein relations

 The formulas in Figure \ref{new} imply the identity in Figure \ref{New2}.
 Now we can apply skein relations for a double intersection.
 We have the identity in Figure \ref{new4}, and a symmetrical formula.
 Thus we obtain part (b).\end{proof}

 In the next section we will interpret Proposition \ref{prop1} (b) as a generalization of

-which is in time the \emph{cluster multiplication formula} (see \cite{CK,Pa}) for string objects $X_\alpha$ and $X_\beta$ with $\dim_K (X_\alpha, X_\beta) = 1$.
+which is the \emph{cluster multiplication formula} (see \cite{CK,Pa}) for string objects $X_\alpha$ and $X_\beta$ such that $\dim_K (X_\alpha, X_\beta) = 1$.
 The reader can find the definition of string objects and cluster categories arising from unpunctured surfaces in \cite{BZ}.
 The geometric relation between the one dimensional extension space and the equation (1) was proven in \cite{CSh}.
 This work shows how the middle terms arise from (unpunctured) skein relations.

-In the next section we are going to show how middle terms of non-split triangles arise from skein and punctured skein relations.
+\begin{remark} We are going to show how non-split triangles with indecomposable extremes arise from punctured skein relations.
+The path we follow is the inverse to the technique in \cite{CSh}.
+In that article, the authors start with a pair of (generalized) arcs $\alpha$ and $\beta$ that cross in the interior of an unpunctured surface.
+Then, depending on three possibilities for the relative position of this pair of arcs, the authors define a triangulation, hence an associated gentle Jacobian algebra $J_{\alpha,\beta}$, such that there is a non-split extension in $\mathrm{Ext}_{J_{\alpha,\beta}} (M_\alpha, M_\beta)$.
+From these extensions, they can deduce the existence of triangles in the generalized cluster category.

+In our case, we find all the non-split triangles with indecomposable extremes in the cluster category $\mathcal{C}$ since we can take a single 'canonical triangulation' that defines the hereditary algebra $H$ and we can use Lemma \ref{lema-pla}.
+Then we will deduce the existence of each non-split extension of $J$-modules for any cluster tilted algebra $J$ of type $D$ from these triangles, for this we will use Lemma \ref{lemma-existe-sec}. \end{remark}